ccastelli1994/DataAnalysis3/Assignment2/Part2_Validation/Validation_Summary.md

 |GBM (basic tuning) M4            | **0.434** | 0. | 0.398 |
 |GBM (broad tuning) M4            | 0.442   | 0. | **0.392** |

+Easily we can notice that across the different samples, the GBM algorithms perform best by returning the lowest RMSE.
-where in both new samples, the GBM algorithms perform best.
-Hence, we can have a look at the corresponding fitted-to-actual y values:
+Hence, we can have a graphic visualisation of both GBM fits by looking at the corresponding plots on fitted-vs-actual values:

+## MIQ3

+## BGQ3
 ![](https://github.com/ccastelli1994/DataAnalysis3/blob/main/Assignment2/Part1_modelling/Plots/GBM_baseBGQ3.png)